-After a successful DBC operation affecting the primary downstream or the upstream with the lowest numbered UCID, when the eCM sends a "DBC-RSP " message, the eCM MUST also send a "2-way OK, UCID <P1>" (where P1 = Upstream Channel ID) message to the DSG Client Controller.
+After a successful DBC operation affecting the primary downstream, when the eCM sends a "DBC-RSP " message, the eCM MUST also send a "2-way OK, UCID <P1>" (where P1 = 255) message to the DSG Client Controller.
+The reserved value 255 is used for the UCID to maintain compatibility with legacy DSG Client Controller implementations that expect a UCID value.